rmuif/web/README.md

 ## Security

-Our pledge to security is documented in the [Security Policy](SECURITY.md).
+Our pledge of security is documented in the [Security Policy](SECURITY.md).

 ## Attribution